Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0Ld1fbTEOvM.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: VR support would be heavenly?
 https://www.youtube.com/watch?v=0Ld1fbTEOvM
-This question was possibly duplicated with a more recent answer: [November 23rd, 2021 Livestream Q&A: VR Support?](./yt-iVDRQg_aWpU,6314.234365,6351.55304.md) [https://youtube.com/clip/UgkxH_brYKMFYwxTeHs6_FQOtO4la68AvjEE](https://youtube.com/clip/UgkxH_brYKMFYwxTeHs6_FQOtO4la68AvjEE)
+This question was possibly duplicated with a more recent answer: [February 1st, 2022 Livestream Q&A: Will we see VR in the future?](./yt-fPaoCTlPlO0.md) [https://www.youtube.com/watch?v=fPaoCTlPlO0](https://www.youtube.com/watch?v=fPaoCTlPlO0)

 ### Topics